-We stayed in home stays at most places, so I had the flexibility of making small meals for my daughter.
+We stayed at home stays in most places, so I had the flexibility of making small meals for my daughter.
 The trip had experiences from a beach, temples, coffee estates, mountains, elephant orphanage, to history and culture at Hampi and star gazing at a campsite in Satara.

 Turkey has beautiful places to visit and is another destination that brings back smiles on our faces.
 We were there in Istanbul during Ramadan.
 What an unforgettable sight it was in the evening when hordes of families came together to Blue Mosque to do Iftar, waiting for the evening prayer before they break their fast with a date.

-Kids playing all around, stunning architecture, sumptuous food stalls and welcoming local faces is what I remember of Sultanahmet area.
-The soulful dance of the swirling dervishes was another mesmerising experience.
+Kids playing all around, stunning architecture, sumptuous food stalls, and welcoming local faces is what I remember of the Sultanahmet area.
+The soulful dance of the swirling dervishes was another mesmerizing experience.
 For the kids, the most delightful moments were feeding the pigeons and the delicious Turkish ice cream stalls.

 Another unforgettable holiday for our family was a recent trip to Switzerland.
 This included lakes and the highest of the Alps mountains – Lucerne, Titles, Jungfrau & Matterhorn.
 Montreux was a lovely city with jazz music to be enjoyed and a memorable experience on the Chocolate Train.
 Interlaken will remain special to me because I did my first Skydive adventure there.

-My kids’ favourite destination is Bali – the name itself brings back wide smiles on their faces.
-The water park, water sports, paddy fields, rich art & craft villages, temple dances with amazing masks, the tamak safari and lazying in cozy cafés is treasured by all 4 of us.
+My kids’ favorite destination is Bali – the name itself brings back wide smiles on their faces.
+The water park, water sports, paddy fields, rich art & craft villages, temple dances with amazing masks, the tamak safari, and lazying in cozy cafés are treasured by all 4 of us.